Mukai's program (reconstructing a K3 surface from a curve) via wall-crossing: Abstract

 \section{Abstract}

-Let $C$ be a curve of genus $g=11$ or $g \geq 13$ on a K3 surface whose Picard group is generated by the curve class $[C]$.
+Let $C$ be a curve of genus $g \geq 11$ such that $g-1$ is a composite number.
+Suppose $C$ is on a K3 surface whose Picard group is generated by the curve class $[C]$ .
 We use wall-crossing with respect to Bridgeland stability conditions to generalise Mukai's program to this situation: we show how to reconstruct the K3 surface containing the curve $C$ as a Fourier-Mukai transform of a Brill-Noether locus of vector bundles on $C$.